 External web content

-We often embed content from external media providers on our website.
+We sometimes embed content from external media providers on our website.
 The most common kind of content embedded on the site are video players from YouTube or music players from Spotify, and Bandcamp.
 These services may collect statistics and information on your use of the embedded content.